-Knight Piésold, leading the tender process, formed the KAS joint venture, which was successfully commissioned to undertake leading civil engineering works associated with the Gauteng East area upgrades and improvements, known as Work Package E - improvements, upgrading, rehabilitation and reconstruction to National Route N3 Section 12: Heidelberg Road to Geldenhuis Interchange.
-The project involved reconstruction and upgrading of 25 km of road that commenced in July 2007 with a 3-year program.
-The works included all aspects of road construction and included up-to-date engineering standards and practices involving innovative methods.
-Road user safety is a priority.
+Knight Piésold formed the KAS Joint Venture and led the consulting team, which was successfully commissioned to undertake civil engineering consulting works associated with the Gauteng East area upgrades and improvements, known as “Work Package E - improvements, upgrading, rehabilitation and reconstruction to National Route N3 Section 12: Heidelberg Road to Geldenhuys Interchange.”
+The project involved reconstruction and upgrading of 25 km of road that commenced in July 2007 with a 3-year programme.
+The works involved all aspects of road construction and included up to date engineering standards and practices involving innovative methods.
+Road user safety was a priority.